Disclaimer From Helpful Colin

 You should also note that more mushrooms have sprung up overnight.
 I counted 22 (not all in the picture above).

-I rubbed my fingers on the underside of the cap.
-They were covered in many minute brown dots which I presume were spores.
+I rubbed my fingers on the underside of the cap and they became covered in many minute brown dots which I presume were spores.

 Mushroom Update 19th October 2014 – They’ve Gone!